These are the 10 best places to live in the world — and nowhere in the UK or US made the cut

 Saudi Arabia’s Al Khobar was the most improved city, rising by 13 places, which is curious given their human rights record.
 Calgary in Canada saw the biggest fall down the rankings, dropping 13 places, from fifth to 18th.
 Manchester, London and Edinburgh were, unfortunately for us, also among the biggest droppers, with our stability scores sinking significantly.
 Manchester dropped nine places, making it 52nd in the ranking, as did London, which became the 54th best city to live in.
 Oh dear.
 And it was worse for our Scottish contingent, with no amount of haggis or kilt-wearing sparing Edinburgh a drop of five places, putting it 64th.

-But, in the biggest scandal of all, although Alicia Keys called it a ‘concrete jungle where dreams are made of’, apparently she was wrong about New York, as the capital of maybe the most influential country in the world was not mentioned in the index’s report.
+But, in the biggest scandal of all, although Alicia Keys called it a ‘concrete jungle where dreams are made of’, apparently she was wrong about New York, as the cultural capital of maybe the most influential country in the world was not mentioned in the index’s report.
 Ironically for a city that never sleeps, they didn’t get a look in.
 Perhaps their constant vigilance had momentarily waned, and they had dozed off when The Global Liveability Index team came calling.
 Apologies Alicia Keys.

 Exquisite houses, the beauty of Nature, and how to get the most from your life, straight to your inbox.